Bernullys/curso_cs50_python/README.md

     list(range(a, b, c))                        #returns a list from a to b without including b and uses c to pass item by c times

     .len()                                      # returns the length of the variable or list or str or dict.
     .sorted()                                   #ordena en orden alfabetico
-    .len()                                       # returns the length of the variable or list or str .append()                                   #is used with a for or while loop to make a list or in the right way to make a dict.
+    .append()                                   #is used with a for or while loop to make a list or in the right way to make a dict.
 The list has to be outside the loop.
     .clear()                                    #clears the list
     .copy()                                     #makes a copy of the list